How to remove FileCoder (FileCoder.CR) Ransomware

 There are two ways to remove this infection.
 It is totally up to you to decide which way you want to go:

-1. Automatic Removal Method (recommended for regular or novice users), by using a Professional Malware Removal Software.
+1. Automatic Removal Method (recommended for ALL users), by using a Professional Malware Removal Software.

-2. Manual Removal (recommended for PC Experts or Enthusiasts).
+2. Manual Removal Method (recommended ONLY for PC Experts or Enthusiasts).

 We recommend using SpyHunter Malware Security Suite.